Lavender Details for Your Wedding

-If you want a lush, full bouquet, using lavender can add volume and color to larger blooms (above, left).
-But it is also just as pretty by itself, or paired with an equally minimal flower like baby's breath (above, right).
+If you want a lush, full bouquet, using lavender can add volume and color to larger blooms.
+But it is also just as pretty by itself, or paired with an equally minimal flower like baby’s breath.

 Similarly for centerpieces, lavender springs give your arrangements soft color and unique texture.
 Vintage wedding?
 Lavender is the perfect flower for a Victorian vibe.
 Fill antique glass jars either by themselves or with wildflowers.
 After your wedding, you can crush the lavender and use it in anything from sachets to a delightfully herbal addition to your favorite sugar cookie recipe.

 Potted centerpieces are so fashionable right now.
 Adopt this trend (below) for your cocktail tables or to fill in space between dishes in your buffet line.
 Later, give the arrangements to treasured relatives, such as grandparents and aunts.

 Lavender can also be added as unexpected touches.
 They are such a simple flower that tiny additions aren’t overpowering.
 Above, a spring of lavender is used to welcome guests to their seats.
 Below, it dresses up a white buttercream cake just enough.